 - Low blood pressure

-You cannot apply to the TGA to get medicinal cannabis yourself; only your doctor will be able to apply.
-The doctor must meet certain requirements, must obtain permits, and must also comply with relevant state laws.
-However, the laws are different in each state, and this may affect whether you are eligible for medicinal cannabis therapies.
+Patients are unable to apply directly to the TGA for medicinal cannabis and a doctor must apply on the patients behalf.
+The doctor must meet certain requirements, obtain permits and also comply with relevant state laws.
+As the laws are different in each state, this may affect the applications eligibility.